 - How easy is it to get a hold of me (or someone on my team) to resolve a question or an issue?

-I bet a lot of you dedicated Mogul Mom readers can answer in the affirmative.
+I bet you can answer in the affirmative.

 And that’s great because these basics are crucial.